 Emilie provided several statistical charts to show the shift of ARL expenditures from print to electronic (estimated 80% on electronic by 2020).
 She borrowed her slides from James Michalko at OCLC.
 Continue reading Charleston Conference – E-Content Procurement

 On Wednesday, November 3rd the 30th Annual Charleston Conference will begin with a series of pre-conferences.
 One of them is called E-everything: Putting it All Together.
 Details of the program and speakers are listed below.
 If you are interested in attending, you can register online.

 E-Everything: Putting it All Together

 Electronic resources continue to flood the library marketplace at a staggering rate and there is no turning back now.
 Libraries are making an effort to accommodate the influx of electronic content while budgets and staffing levels continue to diminish.
 Publishers are undergoing a paradigm shift, trying to maintain traditional publishing models while experimenting with born digital content.

 This full day pre-conference will discuss the current state of electronic resources from both the library and publishing perspectives and offer insight into the E-Everything future.
 Some of the current issues that will be addressed include access, content integration, technology, and discoverability.
 Presentations by librarians and vendors will update you, challenge your thinking, stimulate questions and generate discussion.
 Attendees will gain knowledge of the market and get ideas for plugging into the latest and the greatest information technologies for electronic content.
 Continue reading E-Everything: Putting it All Together, A Charleston Preconference

-Portal on all things ebooks and digital content and for all reading, writing, publishing, curating, and distributing the written word and other content in digital format, including publishers, librarians, writers, editors, content developers, distributors, and educators.
-Managed and edited by Mirela Roncevic, with contributions from professionals and thought leaders in the United States and around the world.
+Portal on all aspects of digital content and for all creating, reading, publishing, managing, curating, and distributing the written word and other content in digital format, including publishers, writers, editors, content developers, distributors, educators, librarians and information science professionals.
+With contributions from book and information science professionals and thought leaders in the United States and around the world.